-The CCHA shall not discriminate against any person because of race, sex, age, marital status, religious creed, color, national origin, disability, sexual orientation, gender identity, age, family composition, or the person having received public assistance.
-The CCHA shall be operated in an open and democratic fashion and shall not discriminate against anyone because they are a member of any of the groups listed in this article.

-Revised and Approved by the Chittenden County Homeless Alliance on September 8, 2022.

-Sarah Russell, Co-Chair
+The CCHA shall not discriminate against any person because of race, sex, age, marital status, religious creed, color, national origin, disability, sexual orientation, gender identity, age, family composition, or ssistance.
+The CCHA shall be operated in an open a gainst anyone because they are a member of any o A Formatted: Font: (Default) +Body (Calibri) Revised and Approved by the Chitte 2024. nden County Homeless Alliance on September 8, 2 , 2022 October 3, Sarah Russell, Co-Chair p-Chair Formatted: Font: (Default) +Body (Calibri) , .